arthur-putnam/bsu-cs-hu-310-car-management-system/README.md

 * CS310_HOST - The database management system host
 * CS310_USERNAME - The database management system username
 * CS310_PASSWORD - The database management system user's password
-* CS310_DATABASE - The name of the database in the database management system

 ## Database Driver
 Additionally, a MySQL database driver must be added to the class path.
 This